 Knowing who the key players are before you kick off the project can help you get ahead of scheduling issues internally.
 It’s also helpful for an agency to know that your project might take a little longer, and that’s ok!

-12. Recognize that quality takes time
+12. An understanding that quality takes time

 If you’re contacting an agency, that means that your company is already looking for something more than a basic website.
 Work from an agency takes time because true quality can’t be completed overnight.
 If you want a great product, you need to be prepared to wait a little bit longer and let the experts do their thing.
 As the saying goes: good things come to those who wait.